walter74ucla/GA-Lesson-7-Scope/README.md

 ## Setup

-In `student_examples` for today, make a file `scope.js`
+In the directory you use for lessons, make a file `scope.js`

-Test that a console.log will appear in Terminal when you run the file.
+Write a console.log in the file, and test that it will appear in Terminal when you run the file.

 ```
 $ node scope.js